ajcwebdev/dash-transcripts/markdown_files/2024-01-22-2nd-update-on-js-web-wallet.md

 [18:44] And then I click add contact.
 And now I see you as a contact for me.
 [18:51] So I'm just going to click your username and then hit send.
 And I'm going to enter, let's say, 0.01- and I'm clicking send.
 [19:03] And then I confirm.
 So hopefully that will come over to your side momentarily.
 [19:11] Yeah, so that should come in here.
-But I haven't finished pairing with Ryan's.
+But I haven't finished pairing with Rion's.
 [19:16] So I need to give you my pairing.
 I should be able to see those funds regardless.
 [19:25] Yeah, so look at that.
 I'm actually not sure why they didn't.
 [19:29] There was not a fee deduction there, or am I wrong?
 Tell me about the fees.
 [19:33] The fees are extremely minimal.
 But there are fees we're sending on the Dash network.
 [19:46] So there are fees.
 But KoolAJ86 had done a lot of work to optimize what he could.
-[19:55] And a lot of it, if I recall correctly, I think Ryan's probably watched more of his streams on Dash than I have.
+[19:55] And a lot of it, if I recall correctly, I think Rion's probably watched more of his streams on Dash than I have.
 [20:02] But he investigated how things were being done.
-I like that Ryan sent 0.01 and you received 0.01 instead of 0.009.
+I like that Rion sent 0.01 and you received 0.01 instead of 0.009.
 [20:15] I'm just wondering why.
 Yeah, so it added it on.
 [20:20] Yes, that's automatically subtracted from whatever wallet he's using.
 Okay.
 [20:28] Okay, now, Jojobite, can you tell me where do I go to help share my information with you so that we can do this pairing?